Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/transcriptions/yt-zoVojtGZw9A.md

 # [September 8th, 2020 Livestream](../2020-09-08.md)
 ## Q&A: When will the Toilet be operative?
 https://www.youtube.com/watch?v=zoVojtGZw9A
+This question was possibly duplicated with a more recent answer: [February 9th, 2021 Livestream Q&A: When is Toilet update coming?](./yt-b7ZVKjoH7CQ.md) https://www.youtube.com/watch?v=b7ZVKjoH7CQ

 ### Topics
 * [Features > Possible Features > DLC](../topics/features/possible-features/dlc.md)